Lists & Rules

 #2 BIRD PROTECTION

-$25 Cash Award to a club conducting the most comprehensive and effective project for bird protection and welfare, such as sanctuaries, providing food, houses and promoting law enforcement relative to bird welfare.
+to a club conducting the most comprehensive and effective project for bird protection and welfare, such as sanctuaries, providing food, houses and promoting law enforcement relative to bird welfare. i) Small Club ii) Medium Club iii) Large Club iv) Two or more clubs

 #3 PROTECTING POLLINATORS AWARD

-$25 Cash Award to a club, group of clubs or council for the most comprehensive and effective project for our pollinators: habitat protection, protective of migratory routes, public education, establishment of a butterfly garden at a school or community site.
+to a club, group of clubs or council for the most comprehensive and effective project for our pollinators: habitat protection, protective of migratory routes, public education, establishment of a butterfly garden at a school or community site.
 Monarch Way Stations may be a part of this project.
-(NGC #EC-3)

 #4 PERMANENT COMMUNITY IMPROVEMENTS

-$25 Cash Award for the most distinguished civic improvement for public benefit: establishing sanctuaries, municipal gardens, landscaping public buildings, etc. Copy of landscape plan MUST be included – COMMERCIAL projects are not eligible!
-(NGC #CE-2)
+for the most distinguished civic improvement for public benefit: establishing sanctuaries, municipal gardens, landscaping public buildings, etc. Copy of landscape plan MUST be included – COMMERCIAL projects are not eligible!

 #5 ENVIRONMENTAL/CONSERVATION AWARD

-$25 Cash Award to a club, group of clubs or council for the most concentrated activity/study/project to improve our environment (such as soil, water, energy, air and/or natural resources).
-(NGC #EC-1 OR EC-2)
+to a club, group of clubs or council for the most concentrated activity/study/project to improve our environment (such as soil, water, energy, air and/or natural resources).

 #6 GARDEN THERAPY: HEALING GARDEN AWARD

-$25 Cash Award to a club, council or group of clubs having the most outstanding garden therapy project in which a Healing Garden is an integral part.
-Projects using plant materials working with handicapped or elderly persons in institutions or organized care programs for nursing homes, etc. Evidence must show handicapped or elderly persons involved in the garden (If not allowed, please have documentation from the facility) (NGC #G-3)
+to a club, council or group of clubs having the most outstanding garden therapy project in which a Healing Garden is an integral part.
+Projects using plant materials working with handicapped or elderly persons in institutions or organized care programs for nursing homes, etc. Evidence must show handicapped or elderly persons involved in the garden.
+(If not allowed, please have documentation from the facility.)

 #7 GARDEN THERAPY: HORTICULTURE GARDEN AWARD

-$25 Cash Award to a club reporting the most outstanding program establishing a garden to benefit the physically or learning challenged, in nursing homes, schools, prisons, low income housing, Habitat for Humanity, etc. Includes barrier-free gardens, accessible gardens, meditation gardens at a nursing home, hospital, etc. (NGC #G-3)
+to a club reporting the most outstanding program establishing a garden to benefit the physically or learning challenged, in nursing homes, schools, prisons, low income housing, Habitat for Humanity, etc. Includes barrier-free gardens, accessible gardens, meditation gardens at a nursing home, hospital, etc.

 #8 HISTORIC PRESERVATION

-$25 Cash Award to a club, group or clubs or council for the most outstanding project continuing or completing work on a historic preservation project such as a trail, park, cemetery, garden or grounds around a historic building and/or garden of importance to local, state or national heritage.
-(NGC #CE-9)
+to a club, group or clubs or council for the most outstanding project continuing or completing work on a historic preservation project such as a trail, park, cemetery, garden or grounds around a historic building and/or garden of importance to local, state or national heritage.

-$25 Cash Award to a garden club in each size category who donates the most $68 contributions to the National Garden Clubs Inc. Penny Pines Program.
+to a garden club in each size category who donates the most $68 contributions to the National Garden Clubs, Inc. Plant-A-Tree Program.
 The award year will be the same as for SAR Awards.
 Application needs to include: State, Club Name, Club Size & contact information.
-The Penny Pines Chairman will be contacted for total contributions. i)Small Club ii)Medium Club iii) Large
+The Plant-A-Tree Chairman will be contacted for total contributions. i)Small Club ii)Medium Club iii) Large

 #10 NATIONAL GARDEN WEEK

-$25 Cash Award to the club, group or council for giving the best overall promotion of National Garden Week.
+to the club, group or council for giving the best overall promotion of National Garden Week.
 Entry to show community awareness throughout the entire week and include local and/or state proclamations.
-(NGC #MAE-5)

 #11 ROADSIDE IMPROVEMENT AWARD

-$25 Cash Award to a club group of clubs or council for notable enhancement of roadsides and/or rest areas using wildflowers and/or native plants.
-Projects ay be sited on rural byways, urban highways, roadside rest areas, entrances to towns, medians, etc. (NGC #CE-4)
+to a club group of clubs or council for notable enhancement of roadsides and/or rest areas using wildflowers and/or native plants.
+Projects may be sited on rural byways, urban highways, roadside rest areas, entrances to towns, medians, etc.

 #12 LANDSCAPE DESIGN FOR CHURCH GARDENS

-$25 Cash Award planning and planting of a church or synagogue garden that meets the needs of the congregation.
+planning and planting of a church or synagogue garden that meets the needs of the congregation.
 May be a new project or the updating of a current garden.
 Photos must be included.
-(NGC #CE-8)

 #13 PLANT IT PINK